 They soon find that they are “sensates,” humans who can communicate through one another and share knowledge and skills.
 The diverse cast of characters go on to discover their power and uncover the truth about their identities, and the unique characters have audiences falling in love.

 Loyal fans were understandably devastated that Netflix chose to cancel the show in 2017 after just two seasons.
 However, due to an overwhelming response from the show’s dedicated audience, Netflix later released a two hour finale special, which aired on June 8, 2018.

 Focusing on a group of magically-inclined friends that are a bit older than our Hawkins protagonists, this Syfy original series nevertheless showcases the strong bonds that form when young people are tasked with saving the world together.

 Taking place at a magical grad school in New York where a group of students discovers a powerful hidden kingdom, The Magicians is sort of like a grown-up version of Harry Potter crossed with The Chronicles of Narnia.
 The series isn’t afraid to be a bit edgy, to experiment with sex and drugs, and to test its main characters at every turn.
-After three seasons, the fun and fantastical show seems to have really found its voice.
+After four seasons, the fun and fantastical show seems to have really found its voice.